 However, there are certain exceptions to this limitation period.
 This includes:

-- Those under the age of 18.
-The time limit is paused until their 18th birthday.
-Prior to this, a litigation friend could claim on their behalf.
-However, if they turn 18 without a claim already being made, they will have three years from the date of their 18th birthday to start one.
+• Those under the age of 18.
+The time limit does not start until their 18th birthday.
+They will have three years from the date of their 18th birthday to start their own claim.

 If you suffered injuries due to tripping over trailing leads and are unsure whether you could make a personal injury claim get in touch with one of our advisors.
 They can help answer your questions and offer you free advice.

-Examples Of How Trailing Leads Could Cause An Injury
+Examples Of How Trailing Leads Hazards Could Cause An Injury

 There are many ways in which trailing wires or trailing leads could cause an accident at work.
 For example: